 Whilst I was talking with Greg about my own finances, I became aware of my elderly mother becoming increasingly forgetful and unable to manage her daily life and her finances.
 I had Lasting Power of Attorney set up but not enacted for my mother and over a short period I had to step in and take over her finances as she was diagnosed with vascular dementia.
 Her husband died after a long illness and she was unable to continue to live independently.
 I doubt that I would have coped with the enormity of what I was facing with my mother’s financial situation had it not been for Greg.
 He had personal experience he could draw upon and is fully qualified to advise about the finances of elderly people.
 I moved my mother into a care home in October 2019 and Greg helped me to put a payment plan in place (using an annuity) that would guarantee that her care home fees would be paid until she dies and still allows her to accrue savings and have money to spend on her personal needs.

 My mother keeps telling me that I am fantastic because I can reassure her that her money is safe and her care home fees are paid, in fact it is Greg that has made this happen.
 Not me.
 I cannot thank him enough for the peace of mind and ease of setting up the plans, I would have used up all her savings to pay the fees if I had been left to my own devices.
 Now there are savings, an annuity, her pension, and it all contributes to her ability to live in a lovely, safe residential home in Bristol and she and I know she is physically and financially safe.

 So, would I recommend financial advice and Unividual?

-I would like to take this opportunity to thank Greg in writing and in in public for the help he has afforded me and my family.
-The level of care both he and Unividual’s compliance units have reassured me at stages of everything we have done.
+I would like to take this opportunity to thank Greg in writing and in public for the help he has afforded me and my family.
+The level of care both he and Unividual’s compliance units provide has reassured me at each stage of everything we have done.